 When shopping for the best Knee Scooter – a perfect Alternative to crutches, it’s smart to do your research and find the product with the best features.
 There are many brands available.
-However, they are not equal in their features and price.
+However, they are not equal in their features and prices.

 Turning Steering Wheel

 This feature is so important that many insurance companies won’t reimburse for non-steerable models.
-Make sure to stay away from the “caster” style wheels that cause the scooter to “roll away” from you.
+Make sure to stay away from the “caster” style wheels that cause the scooter to “roll-away” from you.
 Find one that turns like a bicycle and offers a locking brake.
 This will ensure your safety and ease of use.

 Small wheels will stop abruptly at thresholds, cracks, or uneven paths.
 Make sure you get a Knee Scooter with large, durable wheels with traction.
 Some insurance companies will not cover units with wheels smaller than 5 inches.
 The ideal size is 8-inch wheels.
 This is sufficient for heavy carpet and uneven surfaces.